-Join Von Glitschka for an in-depth discussion in this video Managing a brand, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Managing a brand, part of Learning Logo Design.

 Branding in essence is your client developing a promise, making that promise,…and once launched, managing that promise.
 It goes without saying, that the larger…the company the more tier's of management they'll have.…But we're going to simplify the brand management into four essential areas.…They'll allow us to keep a brand on target, relevant, retain its visual…continuity over time, and be flexible enough so it can adapt and grow visual assets.…